 This neurotransmitter is deeply linked to depression and anxiety.
 What you also don’t know is that serotonin helps to get rid of free radicals, molecules that are responsible for premature aging of all organs, including the skin.
 This is due to the fact that serotonin promotes antioxidant circulation in the organism.
 Serotonin is also what helps you feel amazing even if you’ve only slept three hours since it relaxes you and helps to get rid of signs of fatigue.

 Dopamine is also a neurotransmitter that makes the connection between neurons and is responsible for controlling movement and the emotional response to situations.
-Dopamine is also responsible for increasing microcirculation, ensuring that the nutrients reach the skin cells, and for the recovery of the skin barrier.
+It is also responsible for increasing microcirculation, ensuring that the nutrients reach the skin cells, and for the recovery of the skin barrier.
 This means that people who usually have compromised skin tend to have fewer problems regarding this issue.

 Surprised to learn that there is actually a lot of scientific evidence to support the hypothesis that being in love makes your skin glow?
 Turns out, the effects of love on the skin are nothing to sneer at!
 Falling in love is actually great for your skin, so we definitely recommend you include it in your skincare regime this year.